Skip to content

 }

-File: crates/consensus/genesis/src/chain/hardfork.rs
+File: crates/common/genesis/src/chain/upgrade.rs

 /// `azul_time` sets the activation time for the Base Azul network upgrade.